Wanda Orla-Salmonowicz (1901–1988) was the wife of Bohdan Pawłowicz and mother of two children: Leszek Kazimierz and Hanna Antonina.

 The family’s journey continued as they moved to Łódź in 1935, where Bohdan assumed the directorship of the Łódź Broadcast Station of the Polish Radio Co.
 Subsequently, they relocated to Toruń in 1937, where Bohdan took on the role of director of the newly established Polish Radio Broadcasting Station of Pomerania.

-The family usually spent their summer vacations either in the mountains or at Willa Pawłowicz in Jastrzębia Góra, situated on the Baltic coast, where her father-in-law, Kazimierz, had built a house.
-In late July 1939, while vacationing in the mountains with the children, she accompanied Bohdan to Gdańsk.
-There, he boarded the M/S Chrobry, embarking on its inaugural voyage as the first Polish transatlantic liner bound for South America.
-This marked the final time she saw her husband before their reunion four years later—in Brazil.
+In late July 1939, while vacationing in the mountains with the children, she took some days to accompany Bohdan to Gdynia.
+There, he boarded the M/S Chrobry, to embark on the inaugural voyage of the first Polish transatlantic liner bound for South America.
+This marked the final time she saw her husband in Poland before their reunion four years later—in Brazil.

 Their lives were further disrupted by the onset of World War II, navigating through tumultuous events and displacements.